 One reason the term caught on might be that traditionally people have always thought of the mind as complex in the sense of complicated.
 The human brain, we are told is probably the most complex single system in the universe, and if that is so, the mind must be just as complicated in its own way.
 Certainly, the imagined complication of the mind is one of the things that feeds credulity for belief in its irreducibility to the brain and immunity to scientific scrutiny, recently stigmatized as “neuromania” or “Darwinitis,” as I pointed out in an earlier post.

 But complex does not have to mean complicated.
 A precedent comes from mathematics, and specifically from the concept of complex numbers.
 A complex number is expressed in the form (a + bi) where a is a real number and bi is an imaginary one.
-Real numbers are the infinite counting series beginning, 1, 2, 3… etc., while imaginary numbers are numbers multiplied by i, which stands for the square root of minus one—seemingly impossible because you can’t multiply any combination of numbers to get a minus one, hence the imaginary.
+Real numbers are the infinite counting series beginning, 1, 2, 3… etc., while imaginary numbers are numbers multiplied by i, which stands for the square root of minus one.
+They are imaginary because there is no real number which has a negative square.

 Today complex numbers are an established part of mathematics, widely applied in science and engineering to solve otherwise insoluble problems.
 An interesting consequence of the idea is the so-called complex plane, which effectively expands the one-dimensional line of natural numbers into a two-dimensional number space thanks to the addition of a second, imaginary dimension (below).